 How to sign up for the exams?

-You should sign up as soon as possible and, at the latest, within one month from the exam.
+You should sign up for the exam within one month from the exam.
 Tests take place regularly, but not very often.
 The timing usually depends on the level of the certification and the center.
 Preparing with a large advance is a good idea.
 Before sitting for the exam, you should, in order, take the following steps: